prioritizr/surveyvoi/README.md

 This package is still under active development so we do not yet encourage using it.
 To cite the latest development version, please use:

-> Hanson JO, Bennett J (2020). surveyvoi: Survey Value of Information.
+> Hanson JO, Hudgins EJ, Bennett J (2020). surveyvoi: Survey Value of Information.
 R package version 1.0.0.
 Available at <https://github.com/jeffreyhanson/surveyvoi>.

 Usage
 -----